some necessary imports

 refnx

-recently added the ability to perform polarised neutron reflectometry analysis in v0.1.51.
+recently added the ability to perform polarised neutron reflectometry analysis in v0.1.51, both non-spin flip and spin flip.
 Here we analyse datasets that uses magnetic films and PNR as an extra contrast.
 The datasets of interest have the structure:

 Si | SiO2 | Permalloy | Au | 2-mercaptoethanol | D2O